kiransid0205/kiransid0205.github.io/content/posts/post01/index.md

  !["Final filtering of data"](./images/img15.PNG) *Removal of HTML tags from the scraped data*

 - The data is now ready to be exported.
-This data required further clean-up, which feels easier to be completed in excel and then combined to one file.
-This completed Part I of the web scraping process: Scraping of raw data from the web.
+This data requires further clean-up, which is easier to complete in MS Excel and then combined to one single dataset.
+This completes Part I of the web scraping process: Scraping of raw data from the web.

 !["Exporting the data"](./images/img16.PNG)
 *The filtered data is exported as .csv files*